nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. FriendlyLink should work on Microsoft Windows, macOS, and Linux that has `Java 11` is installed.
-2. Should be able to hold up to 100 persons without a noticeable sluggishness in performance for typical usage.
+1. FriendlyLink Should be able to hold up to 100 persons (elderly and volunteer) without incurring a delay larger than 1 second for any command.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed (40wpm) for regular English text (i.e. not code, not system admin commands) should be able to perform at least 75% of use cases faster using commands instead of using the mouse.
-4. It is up to the user to ensure details of elderlies and volunteers entered into FriendlyLink is valid.
+1. FriendlyLink will perform minimal checks on correctness of details entered into FriendlyLink (as specified in the user guide advanced section).
-5. The user should be responsible for the security of the data stored in FriendlyLink.
+1. FriendlyLink will not be responsible for the privacy and security of the data stored in FriendlyLink.
+1. FriendlyLink will not recover from corrupted data files.
-6. FriendlyLink is only available in english
+1. FriendlyLink will only available in English.

 ### Glossary